-Recall in our example that the borrowers' marginal value of a dollar is 1/2 if $a = a_g$ and 3/2 if $a = a_b$, whereas the lender's marginal value of a dollar is 3/4 if $a = a_g$ and 5/4 if $a = a_b$.
-We considered two contracts, a contingent (on $z \in Z$) contract and a non-contingent contract.
-The contingent contract required that the borrower pay d = 8/3 if $z = z_h$ and d = 0 if $z = z_l$, whereas the non-contingent contract required that the borrower pay d = 1 regardless of the value of z.
+Recall in our example that the borrowers' marginal value of a dollar is 1/2 if $a = a_g$ and 3/2 if $a = a_b$ , whereas the lender's marginal value of a dollar is 3/4 if $a = a_g$ and 5/4 if $a = a_b$ .
+We considered two contracts, a contingent (on $z \in Z$ ) contract and a non-contingent contract.
+The contingent contract requires the borrower to pay d = 8/3 if $z = z_h$ and d = 0 if $z = z_l$ , whereas the non-contingent contract requires the borrower to pay d = 1 regardless of the value of z.

 The initial investment required by the lender is K = 1.
-As a result, the non-contingent contract is break-even for the lender regardless of whether the index is perfect or uninformative, and the contingent contract is break-even for the lender if the index is perfect.
+As a result, the non-contingent contract is break-even for the lender, regardless of whether the index is perfect or uninformative.
+The contingent contract is break-even for the lender if the index is perfect.
 However, the contingent contract is positive net present value for the lender if the index is uninformative.
 As a result, the lender has the greatest incentive to deviate from a non-contingent equilibrium when the index is uninformative.

-We concluded that using the non-contingent contract is an equilibrium.
-If the borrower was expecting to be offered the non-contingent contract, and was offered the contingent contract instead, she could (and perhaps should) assume that the index is uninformative, because a lender with an uninformative index has the most to gain by deviating to the contingent contract.
-In this case, the lender's gain is the borrower's loss, since the lender is not providing insurance that is useful to the borrower, and consequently the borrower should reject this deviation.
+We conclude that using the non-contingent contract is an equilibrium.
+If the borrower was expecting to be offered the non-contingent contract and was offered the contingent contract instead, then she could (and perhaps should) assume that the index is uninformative because a lender with an uninformative index has the most to gain by deviating to the contingent contract.
+In this case, the lender's gain is the borrower's loss because the contingent contract does not provide insurance that is useful to the borrower and consequently the borrower should reject this deviation.

-This conclusion depended on two key assumptions.
+This conclusion depends on two key assumptions.
 First, the borrower and lender agree on which states have high/low marginal values of a dollar.
-If instead the lender's marginal value of a dollar were 5/4 if $a = a_g$ and 3/4 if $a = a_b$ (reversing the order for the lender), the contingent contract that breaks even for the lender with a perfect index is d = 8/5 if $z = z_h$ and d = 0 if $z = z_l$.
-A lender with an uninformative index would not offer this contract, since it has a net present value less than one with an uninformative index, and as a result the non-contingent equilibrium could not exist.
+If instead the lender's marginal value of a dollar were 5/4 if $a = a_g$ and 3/4 if $a = a_b$ (reversing the order for the lender), then the contingent contract that breaks even for the lender with a perfect index is d = 8/5 if $z = z_h$ and d = 0 if $z = z_l$ .
+However, a lender with an uninformative index would not offer this contract because the amount financed exceeds the amount the borrower repays in expectation.
+As a result, the non-contingent equilibrium could not exist.
 We conclude that agreement about which states have high/low marginal values is critical for the existence of a non-contingent equilibrium.